HistoCleanQUB/HistoClean/README.md

 ## The latest binary release can be found [Here](https://github.com/HistoCleanQUB/HistoClean/releases)

+Currently this application is only availble for Windows, but there are plans to port to MacOS and Linux in the coming weeks.

 The current version (v0.1) consists of five modules:

 1) Image patching - Divide large images into patches for use in convolutional neural networks or other computer vision tasks.
 Based on the "Patchify" Python Package - https://pypi.org/project/patchify/